 Guest parking is available at the northwest corner of Lot 15.

 Lobby areas are designated to be comfortable visiting areas for residents and their families and guests.
 Therefore, the lobby areas will be open for guests who are checked in during regular visitation hours.
 Residents may use the lobby areas anytime, as long as Courtesy Hours are observed.
 (See Quiet Hours) All games and/or group activities in the lobbies will end when Quiet Hours begin.
-Parties or group activities (gatherings of more than three persons with music, dancing, refreshments, excessive noise, or as determined by a Housing Staff member) must be approved in advance by the Hall Director.
+Parties or group activities (gatherings of more than three persons with music, dancing, refreshments, excessive noise, or as determined by a Campus Living Staff member) must be approved in advance by the Hall Director.
 Residents and their guests are reminded to properly dispose of any trash for which they are responsible.
-Any Housing Staff member has the authority to close the lobby area when Quiet and/or Courtesy Hours are violated, when excessive trash is evident, or for safety reasons.
+Any Campus Living Staff member has the authority to close the lobby area when Quiet and/or Courtesy Hours are violated, when excessive trash is evident, or for safety reasons.

 Pest control service is provided as routine maintenance.
 Rooms are inspected and treated at least once per semester.
 Residents will be given as much notice as possible before a pest control inspection.
-The pest control representative is escorted by a Housing Staff member, and if no one is in the room/suite/apartment at the time of inspection, the staff member will key into the room(s).
+The pest control representative is escorted by a Campus Living Staff member, and if no one is in the room/suite/apartment at the time of inspection, the staff member will key into the room(s).
 The technician comes to the hall every week to spray requested rooms.
 Requests for room spraying should be submitted to a reception desk or your RA.

 The residence halls are staffed seven days per week, 24 hours per day.
 The reception desks will know which RAs are on-call and where they are in case of an emergency.